Techno-Hwizrdry/murlscan/README.md

 `cd /path/to/murlscan && ./setup_virtualenv.sh`

+If you are running this on Windows, use the powershell script (setup_virtualenv.ps1) instead.

-setup_virtualenv.sh will set murlscan as the virtual environment, activate it, and call pip3 to download and install all the python3 dependencies for this script.
+setup_virtualenv will set murlscan as the virtual environment, activate it, and call pip3 to download and install all the python3 dependencies for this script.
 These dependencies are listed in requirements.txt.

 ### MurlScan Config File
 Set APIKEY in murlscan.conf to your IP Quality Score API key.

 STRICTNESS can be either 0, 1, or 2.
 Stricter checks may provide a higher false-positive rate.
 It is recommend to defaulting to level "0", the lowest strictness setting, and increasing to "1" or "2" depending on your levels of abuse.

+### Running in a virtualenv
+Before running the murlscan.py script, activate the virtualenv in Unix like so:

+`source bin/activate`

+In windows powershell:

+`.\Scripts\activate`

+When finished, feel free to deactivate the virtualenv like so:

+`deactivate`

 ## Usage
 To scan a single URL: